Your bag

 Hiking in Chiang Mai FAQs

-What should I pack for a hike in Chiang Mai?
+What should I bring along for a day hike in Chiang Mai's remote areas?

 So.. who's Sophie?